 And in a nutshell, that ended that!

-- The “rocksolidinfo” part is called a second or mid-level domain.
+- The 'rocksolidinfo' part is called a second or mid-level domain.
 It’s the part you get to choose.

 - The “.com” suffix is known as a top-level domain (or occasionally the domain extension).

-- The “http:// or www.” represent machine names.
+- The 'http://' or 'www.' represent machine names.

 There is often confusion between the terms Domain Name, IP Address (IP), and Uniform Resource Locator (URL).
+First, Domain Names and URLs are different.
 They mean different things.
 Let me explain the differences.

 A domain name is only part of a URL.
 The URL is much more detailed than a Domain Name, commonly including the specific page address, folder name, machine name, and protocol language.

-This is an example of a URL: https://www.rocksolidinfo.com/creative-commons-media-guide/
+https://www.rocksolidinfo.com/creative-commons-media-guide/ is an example of a URL.

-rocksolidinfo.com/ is the domain.
+The domain is rocksolidinfo.com.
 See the difference?

 What is a Domain Name Registrar?

-A Domain Name Registrar is a company, accredited by a private non-profit corporation known as the Internet Corporation for Assigned Names and Numbers (ICANN).
+A Domain Name Registrar is a company accredited by a private non-profit corporation known as the Internet Corporation for Assigned Names and Numbers (ICANN).
 ICANN is responsible for assigning domain names and managing the Domain Name System.

-Back in the day, there was only one Domain Registrar, but today there are hundreds of choices.
+Way back in the day, there was only one Domain Registrar, but today there are hundreds of choices.
 Three of the top registrars in the USA are: